Geraldton - South

 Recent residential development output has been above average within Geraldton - South when compared nationally

-New building activity comprises 94.0% detached dwellings and 6.0% townhouses or apartments, maintaining the area's traditional low density character with a focus on family homes appealing to those seeking space.
+New building activity comprises 94.0% detached dwellings and 6.0% townhouses or apartments, maintaining the area's traditional low density character focused on family homes.
 The estimated population per dwelling approval is 614 people, reflecting its quiet, low activity development environment.
-Population forecasts indicate Geraldton - South will gain 1,951 residents through to 2041.
+Looking ahead, Geraldton - South is projected to grow by 1,949 residents by 2041.
 At current development rates, housing supply may struggle to match population growth, potentially heightening buyer competition and supporting price increases.

 Frequently Asked Questions - Development